charleywright/School/Computer Science.md

 Most often used for sessions & storing state, however can be used to exfiltrate data (Does XSS come into this?)

 **DOS Attacks**
+Multiple forms:
+* Fill bandwidth so other requests cannot get through
+* Use all available resources e.g disk or CPU

+Can be motivated by
+* Financial gain e.g ransom
+* Political opposition (hitting a government site in protest)
+* Personal e.g a grudge, revenge, disproval etc

+Costs:
+* Overtime for employees fixing the problem
+* Lost purchases/deals in the time offline
+* Customers going elsewhere
+* Business deals falling through e.g a contractor not being able to complete work
+* Critical infrastructure failing

 #### Encryption/signatures
 **PKE (Public key encryption)**